sublayerapp/sublayer_docs/docs/advanced_config.md

 ## Set Up Your Preferred LLM

-After installing Sublayer, you can choose between any of the available LLM providers we support.
+After installing Sublayer, you can choose between any of the available LLM providers we support to power your agents and generators.

 ### OpenAI (Default)